cmap/cmap-sig-tools/documentation/docs/command-reference/sig_slice_tool.md

 : If false, program will fail when missing any specified rids or cids.
 Default is 0

-## Description:
+## Description
 This tool extracts a subset of rows and columns from a larger dataset.

-## Examples:
+## Examples

-% Extract a subset of columns from a larger dataset
+- Extract a subset of columns from a larger dataset

-SigSliceTool('--ds', 'data.gctx', '--cid', 'column_ids.grp', '--rid',
-'row_ids.grp')
+`sig_slice_tool --ds 'data.gctx' --cid 'column_ids.grp' --rid 'row_ids.grp'`

-% Extract only landmark genes for a subset of columns
+- Extract only landmark genes for a subset of columns

-SigSliceTool('--ds', 'data.gctx', '--cid', 'columns.grp', '--row_space', 'lm')
+`sig_slice_tool --ds 'data.gctx' --cid 'columns.grp' --row_space lm`